-NOTE: In Appendix A there is a chart that you can use to fill in your data for some parts of this lab.
+NOTE: On the last page of the lab there is a chart that you can use to fill in your data.
 Detach it and use it as the first page of your lab report.
 You can answer questions on this sheet too.
-Use your own loose-leaf paper if you need more room for answers and calculations.
+Use your own loose leaf paper if you need more room for answers and calculations.